DIRACGrid/DIRAC/docs/source/DeveloperGuide/WebAppDIRAC/DevelopWebApp/index.rst

 When extending the base class, there are some mandatory methods to be implemented within the derived class:

 * **initComponent**: this method is called by the constructor of the application.
 In this method you can set up the title of the application, its width and height, its maximized state, starting position on the screen and the icon css class.
 Here it is suitable to set up the layout of the entire application.
-For further information regarding ExtJS component layouts refer to `<http://docs.sencha.com/extjs/4.2.1/extjs-build/examples/layout-browser/layout-browser.html>`_.
+For further information regarding ExtJS component layouts refer to the `Ext JS documentation <https://docs.sencha.com/extjs/6.2.1/guides/core_concepts/layouts.html>`_ and the `official examples <https://examples.sencha.com/extjs/6.2.1/examples/kitchensink/?classic#all>`_.
 * **buildUI**: this method is used to build the user interface.
 Usually this is done by instantiating ExtJS widgets.
 These instances are added to the application in a way prescribed by the layout which is defined in the initComponent method.
 This method is called after all the CSS files regarding this application have been successfully loaded.
 * **getStateData**: The DIRAC web framework provides a generic way to save and load states of an application.
 This method is not mandatory, and it can be overridden by a new implementation in the application class.
 Whenever the user saves an application state, this method is called in order to take the data defining the current state of the application.
 The data has to be a JavaScript object.
 * **loadState(data)**: When we want to load a state, this method is being called.
 As an argument the framework provides the data that have been saved previously for that state.